 Pharmacologic Class: Antibody Drug Conjugate

 Uses for Enhertu

-HER2 protein is produced by some breast tumors.
+HER2 protein is produced by some tumors.
 Fam-trastuzumab deruxtecan-nxki interferes with the growth of this protein which also prevents tumor growth.
 The tumor cells will then be destroyed by the body.

 This medicine is to be given only by or under the immediate supervision of your doctor.

 Before using Enhertu

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of Enhertu® in the pediatric population.
 Safety and efficacy have not been established.